sib-swiss/NGS-longreads-training/docs/course_material/qc_alignment.md

 **C.** What is the average base quality and what kind of accuracy do we therefore expect?

+**D.** Browse through the report and check out the other plots.
+Was there a site dependency in the number of reads per channel?
+Would a longer sequencing run have been beneficial?

 !!! hint "Download files from the notebook"
     You can download files from the file browser, by right-clicking a file and selecting **Download...**: